-Although I love this time of year, it always gets very busy and stressful around this time and after a day spent testing a recipe in the kitchen (tough job, I know), cooking a healthy, hearty dinner that requires even more washing up feels like way too much effort.
+Although I love this time of year, it always gets very busy and stressful around this time and after a day spent testing a recipe in the kitchen (extremely tough job, I know), cooking something that actually constitutes a proper meal or anything that requires even more washing up feels like way too much effort.

-Traybake to the rescue!
+That is why traybakes are the best.
 Simply put everything in one tray and bake, then dinner is ready in under 30 minutes.

 All you have to do is peel the vegetables.
 Or better yet, this is a great recipe to use up leftover vegetables.
 Simply add them in at the same time as the sausages instead.